Mallick17/AWS-Security_Hub/README.md

 * All production, staging, and dev environments in AWS
 * Used by **organizations of any size** looking to harden their AWS deployments

+### How It Works in Security Hub:
+- When enabled, FSBP runs continuous and automated account and resource-level configuration checks.
+It generates findings if any control fails, helping you identify and remediate issues promptly.
+- The security score for FSBP reflects your overall compliance, making it easy to track improvements over time.

 </details>